 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Here's all you need to know about using AAdvantage miles to get to Oceania and the South Pacific.
+Here's what you need to know about using AAdvantage miles to get to Oceania and the South Pacific.

 How To Get to Australia, New Zealand, and the South Pacific With AAdvantage Miles

-If you've got a balance of American Airlines AAdvantage miles, there are a variety of carriers you can fly to reach Australia, New Zealand, and the South Pacific.
-Using AA's definition, the “South Pacific” region includes the following countries — as you'll see on its award charts:
+If you've got a balance of American Airlines AAdvantage miles, there are a variety of partner airlines you can fly to reach Australia, New Zealand, and the South Pacific.
+Using AA's definition, the “South Pacific” region includes the following countries, as you'll see on its partner award charts:

 • American Samoa and Samoa